googleinterns/step126-2020/README.md

 3. Statistics and predictions

-Fetches from the Google Surveys API, transforms data for GCp Datastore, and visualizes analysis through the Google Charts API.
+Fetches from the Google Surveys API, transforms data for GCP Datastore, and visualizes analysis through the Google Charts API.
 This feature also runs a decision tree regression model on the survey results to get predicted sentiment scores for users based on their gender, age group, and whether they had a direct experience with the police or not.
 The program for regression analysis was written in Python with the Flask framework.
 Using crom jobs and